ccw-rice/phage-host-trait-data/MCOA/readme.txt

 All analyses were performed on the Rice University NOTSX high-performance computing cluster using GTDB species-level aggregated genomic trait matrices.

-This pipeline consists of three main steps:
+This pipeline consists of two main steps:

 Construction of host strategy space using MCOA

 Identification of key variables contributing to MCOA axes

-Correlation analysis between key variables and prophage burden

 Input Data